LuisCalatayud/Crawler/README.md

 ## Fifth Step: Merge results

-For each of the URLS obtained in step number two, we obtain the occurrence of javascript libraries.
+For each of the URLS obtained in step number two, we obtain the occurrence of Javascript libraries.
 Now we have to merge the results in a final structure in which we sum the occurrences of each library in the urls extracted.
+Once again the use of a structure containing the checksum and a url - occurence counter is used.

+Finally, results are sorted by the sum of all the occurrences and then the 5 most used libraries are printed